adrianB1996/nextflow_docker_pipeline/README.md

 ## Running tests

-To run the simple tests I've created run the following:
+To run the simple tests I've created you need to create a virtual enviroment.
+To do this do the following:

+* Run
+    pipenv shell
+* Run pipenv
+    pipenv install -r requirements.txt
+* Finally run
      python -m pytest

 # Outputs: